PatelUtkarsh/Alfred-Workflow-Upload-S3/README.md

 - bucket_name: Oracle bucket name. e.g. `my-bucket-name`
 - namespace: Oracle namespace.
 - tinypng_api_key: Get your tinypng api key from https://tinypng.com/developers to compress images before uploading.
+- short_url: You can add proxy to cloudflare or aws lambda to make url short.
+Example: https://gist.github.com/PatelUtkarsh/0438735990e0b6f373b4deaf7f9be277

 **Note** 🗒️: if tinypng_api_key is set, it will compress original image and replace it before uploading to object storage.